The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Problem Description

-where $N_{1}$ and $N_{2}$ are \emph{neutral} pegs that may hold discs of any label, $O$ is the \emph{odd} peg that may only hold discs with odd labels, and $E$ is the \emph{even} peg that may only hold discs with even labels.
+Fix an integer $n \geq 1$.
+Consider four pegs partitioned as follows: $P = \{N_{1}, N_{2}\} \cup \{O, E\}$, where $N_{1}$ and $N_{2}$ are \emph{neutral} pegs that may hold discs of any label, $O$ is the \emph{odd} peg that may only hold discs with odd labels, and $E$ is the \emph{even} peg that may only hold discs with even labels.
+The discs are labeled from top to bottom as $[n] = \{1,2,\dots,n\}$, with disc $1$ being the smallest.